lumyslinski/app_projects/net_core_restapi/README.md

 System.IO.IOException: Authentication failed because the remote party has closed the transport stream.
 ```
 ## Run in Docker
-For some reason I could not set any other port than 80 as external port...
+For some reason I could not set any other port than 80 as external port.
+Running in docker do not work yet because it does not support ms sql localdb.
+Resolved this by using SQLite.
 ```
 docker stop nc2_restapp
 docker rm nc2_restapp